flawyte/create-todoist-task-github-action/README.md

 # Inputs

 Input descriptions are taken from the [official Todoist API documentation](https://developer.todoist.com/rest/v2/#create-a-new-task).
+Text in square brackets [] has been added or modified by me.

 <!--(inputs-start)-->